 Visual Targeting #2

-The first thing we want to process the image for the reto-reflective tape.
-It is assumed that this is illuminated by a GREEN led light.
-By separating the rectangle from the rest of the image we can proceed to isolate and extract just that object.
-First we use the RGB Filter module to convert it into a black and green image.
+The first thing we want to process the image for the reto-reflective tape that is illuminated by a green light/LEDs.
+By separating the strips from the rest of the image we can proceed to isolate and extract just that target object.
+First we use the RGB_Filter module to convert it into a black and green image.